CERTUNLP/NgenBundle/Resources/views/ExternalIncident/Report/Markdown/dns_zone_transfer.md

 ### [derivated_problem_content]
 ### Problemas derivados
-The *server* under you'r administration could be used in DNS amplification attacks.
+The *server* under your administration could be used in DNS amplification attacks.

 ### [/derivated_problem_content]